- Duration: 34 Minutes

 Deadlift + Reverse Fly - Kelli is using 6 lbs per hand

 HIIT: Jump Squats

 As a side note, there's no reason that a workout like this one shouldn't be difficult for literally any fitness level.
 If it feels too easy, you're either not lifting heavily enough to challenge yourself, or you're not pushing yourself hard enough during the rounds of high intensity interval training.
-If you feel yourself wondering why you're not sweating, or your muscles aren't burning, check your form, your intensity level, and the amount of weight your lifting - and then step up your workout!
-No one else is going to push you, it's up to you to stay focused and present during your workout, really dig deep, and push your comfort zones.
+If you feel yourself wondering why you're not sweating, or your muscles aren't burning, check your form, your intensity level, and the amount of weight you're lifting—and then step up your workout!
+No one else is going to push you, it's up to you to stay focused and present during your workout, so really dig deep, and push your comfort zones (safely, of course!).